SarahSchilling618/credit-risk-classification/README.md

 ## Summary

 Overall, the model has a very high accuracy rate in determining the status of someone's loans.
+Due to it's high accuracy, we can easily say that the model can be recommended to lendors.